 We are proud of our students' most recent accomplishments on the Ohio Department of Education exams.
 You can find our full school report card on the ODE website here.

-It is always our goal to reach the whole child, and we strive for a balance of athletic and non-athletic after school extracurriculars.
-For example, extracurriculars include After School Tennis Club, Gardening Club, and more.
+It is our goal to reach the whole child, and we strive for a balance of athletic and non-athletic after school extracurriculars.
+Please contact the school for more information on our extracurricular activities.

 Lakeshore Intergenerational School is a community school established under Chapter 3314. of the Revised Code.
 The school is a public school and students enrolled in and attending the school are required to take proficiency tests and other examinations prescribed by law.
 In addition, there may be other requirements for students at the school that are prescribed by law.
 Students who have been excused from the compulsory attendance law for the purpose of home education as defined by the Administrative Code shall no longer be excused for that purpose upon their enrollment in a community school.
 For more information about this matter contact the school administration or the Ohio Department of Education.